ulfschneider/ulf.website/content/posts/2025-02-13-light-dark-progressive-enhancement.md

 ## Conclusion

 Using `light-dark()` as a progressive enhancement, like shown, allows to reach more users and simplifies the setup of colors for light mode and dark mode.
-It even provides a central point in your code to adjust the colors without affecting the rest of the CSS.
+It even provides a central point in the CSS code to adjust the colors without affecting the rest of the CSS.
 When integrating the approach into Tailwind CSS, the resulting Tailwind code is simplified because the `dark:` and `light:` variants can be omitted.